Our next PPG meeting will be held on Thursday 28th November at Asda Community Hall.

 To operate on a financially sound basis.

-2018 FLU VACCINE PATIENT URGENT INFORMATION FOR OVER 65’S
+2019 FLU VACCINE PATIENT URGENT INFORMATION FOR UNDER 65’S

 We will be sending out letters to patients, when you receive this letter either try to attend weekend clinic (date will be on letter) or make an appointment to see our Practice Nurses.
 BUT please make sure you bring your letter.

-Other years we have held very successful early season Flu clinics but due to the staggered dates of our deliveries this year we will only be able to offer this to our At Risk Patients.
+Other years we have held very successful early season Flu clinics but due to the staggered dates of our deliveries this year we will only be able to offer this to our over 65’s.
 All others will be offered clinics later.

 We hope that all our Patients will support us at this time of year and have your Flu Vaccination in our surgery.
 The survival of the surgery depends on YOU attending your surgery for your Flu Vaccine.